Shopify/shopify_api_console/README.md

 [![Build Status](https://travis-ci.org/Shopify/shopify_api_console.svg?branch=master)](https://travis-ci.org/Shopify/shopify_api_console)

+## ⚠️ Important:

+* This gem is no longer maintained by Shopify.
-# ⚠️ Important: This gem has been renamed
+* This gem has been renamed.
+It was named `shopify_cli` previously.

 #### If you're looking for **Shopify CLI**, refer to the [official docs](https://shopify.dev/apps/tools/cli) or [contribute on GitHub](https://github.com/Shopify/shopify-cli/).